metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `context` (Map of String) Context is a set of key/value pairs that are sent to theauthentication server in the check request.
-If a contextis provided at an enclosing scope, the entries are mergedsuch that the inner scope overrides matching keys from theouter scope.
+- `context` (Map of String) Context is a set of key/value pairs that are sent to the authentication server in the check request.
+If a context is provided at an enclosing scope, the entries are merged such that the inner scope overrides matching keys from the outer scope.
-- `disabled` (Boolean) When true, this field disables client request authenticationfor the scope of the policy.
+- `disabled` (Boolean) When true, this field disables client request authentication for the scope of the policy.

 <a id="nestedatt--spec--runtime_settings--global_ext_auth--extension_ref"></a>